Biden Dirt File Has Private Email Between John Solomon and Rudy Allies

-A controversial right-leaning reporter at the center of the Trump-Ukraine scandal apparently emailed a copy of one of his stories—seemingly before it was published—to a top ally of Rudy Giuliani, as well as two pro-Trump investigators attempting to dig up negative information on the Biden family.
+A controversial right-leaning reporter at the center of the Trump-Ukraine scandal emailed a copy of one of his stories—before it was published—to a top ally of Rudy Giuliani, as well as two pro-Trump investigators attempting to dig up negative information on the Biden family.

 In March, The Hill's investigative reporter John Solomon published a story claiming that the U.S. government had pressured Ukrainian prosecutors to drop a probe of a group funded by the Obama administration and liberal billionaire George Soros.
-The story appears to have been published at 6 p.m., according to a timestamp on paper’s website.
-Solomon himself didn’t share it on his twitter account until 6:56 pm that night.
-The earliest cache of the story in the Internet Archive is from 7:42 pm. eastern time.
+The story was published at 6 p.m., according to a timestamp on the paper’s website.
+Solomon himself didn’t share it on his Twitter account until 6:56 p.m. that night.
+The earliest cache of the story in the Internet Archive is from 7:42 pm.
+Eastern time.

 Two congressional sources confirmed to The Daily Beast that Solomon’s email was part of a roughly 50-page package of material that was turned over to lawmakers on Wednesday by the State Department’s Inspector General’s office.
 Reuters was the first to report the email’s inclusion in the packet.